When is Dancing on Ice 2020 on TV?

 Former Strictly Come Dancing professional James Jordan took the trophy, beating Wes Nelson and Saara Aalto to win.

-Discussing his victory, James stated, “I really feel overwhelmed.
-My physique goes to want an enormous relaxation, I couldn’t have pushed myself any more durable.
-I needed to push a lot as a result of Wes so was sensible.
+Discussing his victory, James mentioned, “I really feel overwhelmed.
+My physique goes to wish an enormous relaxation, I couldn’t have pushed myself any tougher.
+I needed to push a lot as a result of Wes so was good.

 “It’s been so nice to skate with Alexandra and it’s honestly been one of the best experiences of my life.”